 |Leica D-LUX 6« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Leica D-LUX 6|

 |Sony RX10« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10|

 It is notable that the V-LUX Typ 114 offers wifi support, while the X1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the X1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X1 was succeeded by the Leica X2.
+Both the V-LUX Typ 114 and the X1 have been discontinued, but can regularly be found used on eBay.
+The X1 was replaced by the Leica X2, while the V-LUX Typ 114 was followed by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what is the bottom line?
 Is there a clear favorite between the Leica V-LUX Typ 114 and the Leica X1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20 vs 12.2MP) with a 28% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 4K/30p movies.